ryanrudolfoba/SteamDeck-BIOS-Manager/README.md

 <p align="center">
 <a href="https://youtu.be/hp5ue4m2Xus?si=7cKOB43jIsiEjp2c"> <img src="https://github.com/ryanrudolfoba/SteamDeck-BIOS-Manager/blob/main/banner.png"/> </a>
 </p>

+## What's New (as of May 10 2024)
+1. Supports latest BIOS F7A0131 and F7G0110
+2. Added SREP to be able to unlock CBS and PBS (thanks smokeless and [stanto](https://www.stanto.com/steam-deck/how-to-unlock-the-lcd-and-oled-steam-deck-bios-for-increased-tdp-and-other-features/))
+3. SREP works from within the internal SSD ESP partition (no need for USB flash drive!)
+4. Added precompiled ryzenadj

 ## What's New (as of April 10 2024)
 1. Added support for both Steam Deck LCD and OLED models.